mccullen/JWebAssembly-examples/README.md

   - Hit Refresh
   - Under Tasks &rarr; Build, select "clean"
   - If clean is successful, then do "build"
-- After building, check for build directory with your wasm files.
+- After building, check for build/distributions directory with your wasm files.
 There should be the same three in the "resources" directory
 - To use, reference the index.html in resources/, and the official documentation